 Can I use the same eSIM in Latvia or Estonia?

-The specific Lithuania eSIM covers only that country.
-If your route touches several Baltic countries, a European or regional eSIM that includes all of them with a single plan is better, avoiding buying a card per destination.
+The specific eSIM for Lithuania only covers that country.
+If your route touches several Baltic countries, a European or regional eSIM that includes all of them with a single plan will be better for you, avoiding buying a card for each destination.
 Check the list of countries before choosing.

 How many gigabytes do I need for a week in Lithuania?